Gartner Managed File Transfer Magic Quadrant

 Axway acquired Tumbleweed, the developer of SecureTransport, in 2008 and has since been a significant player in the MFT industry.
 Their product portfolio includes all the key components of a mature MFT solution, with gateway, server, workflow engine, dashboards and agents.
 The biggest advantage for Axway is their very competitive subscription pricing policy especially if you’re looking for multiple instances (HA/DR).
 Axway is very strong in the financial and banking industry sectors.

-Earlier this year CyberArk announced that their Sensitive Information Management (SIMS) was to become end of life.
+CyberArk Sensitive Information Management (SIMS) is now end of life.
 Pro2col was consulted on the state of the MFT industry as they wanted to ensure the easiest transition for their customers, who are largely based in Israel.

 Proginet CyberFusion Integration Suite: Acquired by Tibco Software in September of 2010 and now called Tibco MFT.

-CA have a product called Automic Managed File Transfer.
-In the past ten years we’ve never found an organisation using an MFT solution from CA.
+CA have a product called Automic Managed File Transfer, however it appears to have limited capabilities and the Automic product line is focused on Workload Automation.
+In the past fifteen years we’ve never found an organisation using an MFT solution from CA

-Biscom’s main business is fax software however they have a secure email and file sync and share solution too.
-Biscom is another vendor which should sit in the EFSS quadrant not MFT.
+Biscom’s main business is fax software, however, they have a secure email and file sync and share solution too.
+Biscom, recently acquired by Concord Technologies, is another vendor which should sit in the EFSS quadrant not MFT.

 OpenText acquired EasyLink Services in May 2012.
 Their product has been integrated into OpenText’s Bizmanager portfolio.